 This is one of the more common signs of an upset stomach.
 Diarrhea can range from a semi-solid stool to a soft stool all the way to a complete liquid.
 Sometimes a dog will have a normal stool, and then have diarrhea shortly thereafter.

-Many folks try and treat diarrhea at home by feeding a bland or homemade diet.
+You can treat diarrhea at home by feeding a bland or homemade diet.
 Some folks use probiotics as well, or add pumpkin to their dog’s diet.

 This problem will usually resolve itself within a few days.